Development on Campus Means Continued Construction

 Hard hats, trucks, bulldozers, and diggers make the campus a noisy, dusty mess while Loyola continues to redevelop the Lake Shore Campus in accordance with the campus master plan of 2004.
 When completed, the development projects will result in sustainable buildings, new and purposeful facilities, and important amenities to support the academic, social and residential needs of campus-community.

 These construction projects have a deeper meaning in today’s struggling economy where jobs are scarce and new construction even scarcer.
-In the last five years and at a cost of $192 million, Loyola has created approximately 143 full time equivalents each year totally 738 union construction jobs for Chicago-area workers.
+In the last five years and at a cost of $192 million, Loyola has created approximately 143 full time equivalents each year totalling 738 union construction jobs for Chicago-area workers.

 Currently, the university has three projects underway: Cuneo Hall (former Damen Hall site), Alumni Gym/Gentile Center, and Halas Fitness Center.